-My Top 3 Favorite Chapters of Stranger Things 1
+My Top 3 Fave Chapters of Stranger Things 1

 As the highly anticipated premiere of Stranger Things 3 approaches, I’ve been taking some time to rewatch the first two seasons (for the umpteenth time).
 It’s fair to say that not only is this one of my favorite shows of all times, but that I’m borderline obsessed with it, which is something that I can’t really say about too many shows.